 With many people asking for this, you might wonder why I haven’t done it.
 Let me explain.

-There are many Traditional Diets.
+There are many Traditional Diets!

 During Dr. Weston A. Price’s travels around the world in the early 1900’s, he studied 14 of them in detail.
 These cultures all ate quite differently.
 Some ate no plant foods, some ate a lot.
 Some consumed raw dairy, some did not.
 The variations go on and on.

 The common denominator between these 14 cultures is that they all had at least one sacred food which was always from an animal, never from plants.
-These sacred foods were discovered by lab analysis to be extraordinary high in the fat soluble vitamins A, D, and K2.
+These sacred foods were discovered by lab analysis to be extraordinarily high in the fat soluble vitamins A, D, and K2.

 What’s more, these Traditional Cultures were consuming the fat soluble activators at a rate about 10x higher than Americans of the 1930’s!